Metaloziz/native_js/README.md

 In delegation, an object handles a request by delegating to a second object (the delegate).
 The delegate is a helper object, but with the original context.
 With language-level support for delegation, this is done implicitly by having self in the delegate refer to the original (sending) object, not the delegate (receiving object).
 In the delegate pattern, this is instead accomplished by explicitly passing the original object to the delegate, as an argument to a method.
 Note that "delegation" is often used loosely to refer to the distinct concept of forwarding, where the sending object simply uses the corresponding member on the receiving object, evaluated in the context of the receiving object, not the original object.

+Functional design

+Functional Design is a paradigm used to simplify the design of hardware and software devices such as computer software.
+A functional design assures that each modular part of a device has only one responsibility and performs that responsibility with the minimum of side effects on other parts.
+Functionally designed modules tend to have low coupling.